The Ensign Group, Inc. research snapshot

 ENSG AI Trading Strategy Framework

 The ENSG AI trading strategy below is a rules-based research framework, not personal advice.
-It links price levels with earnings, occupancy, reimbursement, facility surveys, acquisition integration, lease obligations, and the next scheduled earnings update.
+It links price levels with earnings, occupancy, reimbursement, facility surveys, acquisition integration, lease obligations, securities investigation developments, and the next scheduled earnings update.

 Trend-following setup

-Watch for ENSG to hold $161 to $166, reclaim $174 to $181, and then establish itself above the $182.84 200-day average with volume near or above the 1.32 million-share average.
-The fundamental confirmation is unchanged 2026 guidance and no adverse regulatory development.
+Watch for ENSG to hold $171 to $174, reclaim and hold the $182 to $186 zone that contains the 200-day average near $182.81, and then trade above it with volume near or above recent averages.
+The fundamental confirmation is continued delivery on raised 2026 guidance and no adverse legal or regulatory development.

-A close below $161, a failed reclaim of $181, a guidance cut, or a new regulatory finding should reduce confidence in the trend setup.
+A close below $171, a failed reclaim of $182 to $186, a guidance cut, or a new securities or regulatory finding should reduce confidence in the trend setup.

 Mean-reversion setup

-If ENSG revisits $147 to $156, compare the price with the base and bearish scenarios only after checking facility survey results, reimbursement commentary, same-facility occupancy, and cash flow.
+If ENSG revisits $155 to $167, compare the price with the base and bearish scenarios only after checking securities investigation news, facility survey results, reimbursement commentary, same-facility occupancy, and cash flow.
 A lower price is not automatically a margin of safety if the earnings base is impaired.

-Do not average down through unresolved quality or compliance news.
-Use a predefined loss limit and reassess the thesis if the $147 area fails.
+Do not average down through unresolved legal, quality, or compliance news.
+Use a predefined loss limit and reassess the thesis if the $163 zone fails.

 Fundamental monitor

-Track total revenue, same-facility occupancy, transitioning-facility occupancy, skilled mix, Medicare and Medicaid payor mix, daily rates, facility additions, acquisition cash spend, operating cash flow, capital expenditures, lease coverage, and the status of any regulatory or legal review.
+Track total revenue, same-facility and transitioning-facility occupancy, skilled mix, Medicare and Medicaid payor mix, daily rates, facility additions, acquisition cash spend, operating cash flow, capital expenditures, lease coverage, Standard Bearer FFO, and the status of any securities investigation or regulatory review.

-Treat facility-level compliance and care quality as thesis variables.
-Reported growth alone should not override adverse survey findings, payment pressure, staffing shortages, or weaker cash conversion.
+Treat legal and facility-level compliance developments as thesis variables.
+Reported growth alone should not override adverse investigation findings, payment pressure, staffing shortages, or weaker cash conversion.

 Investment research summary